 According to Forbes, “Other income can significantly boost your property’s value.
 If your building is valued at a 7% cap rate, $50,000 in additional other income adds more than $700,000 in value to your property.
 Look for ways to tweak your other income.
 In addition to the extra income you’ll receive, you’ll really reap the rewards when you’re selling or refinancing.”

-These are challenging times for owners and residents alike, but working together we will get through it and the multifamily industry will continue to be a critical component of our economy and lives.
+These are challenging times for owners and residents alike, but by working together we will get through it and the multifamily industry will continue to be a critical component of our economy and lives.